On the existence of shadow prices for optimal investment with random endowment: Introduction

-Recently, the problem of utility maximization in markets under proportional transaction costs has received many authors' attention.
-In such a frictional market, the investor is assumed to buy securities at an ask price which is higher than the bid one that he/she receives when selling.
-The presence of proportional transaction costs enables the consideration of the portfolio optimization with models beyond semimartingales in an arbitrage-free way, which is economically meaningful (cf.~\cite{Gua06, GRS08}).
-Moreover, it is observed that even small transaction costs could dramatically influence the optimal choice of the investor in utility maximization (cf.~\cite{LL02}).
-Therefore, a natural question that arises is whether impacts of transactions costs on both the optimal strategy and the maximal utility can be reproduced in a frictionless market; mathematically speaking, for a given utility maximization problem, we wonder whether there exists a semimartingale process lying between the bid and ask price, called {\it shadow price}, such that trading frictionlessly for this price process leads to the same optimality under transaction costs.
+It is observed that even small transaction costs could dramatically influence the optimal choice of the investor in utility maximization (cf.~\cite{LL02}).
+Therefore, a natural question that arises is whether impacts of transaction costs on both the optimal strategy and the maximal utility can be reproduced in a frictionless market; mathematically speaking, for a given utility maximization problem, we wonder whether there exists a semimartingale process lying between the bid and ask price, called {\it shadow price}, such that trading in a frictionless way for this price process leads to the same optimality under transaction costs.
 The answer to this question is affirmative in finite probability spaces according to Kallsen and Muhle-Karbe \cite{KMK11}.
 However, for more general settings, this question is elusive.

-With geometric Brownian motion models, Kallsen and Muhle-Karbe \cite{KMK10} considered the optimal investment and consumption problem with logarithmic utility in an infinite horizon by employing tools from stochastic control and constructed explicitly a shadow price by solving a free boundary problem.
+With geometric Brownian motion models, Kallsen and Muhle-Karbe \cite{KMK10} considered an infinite-horizon optimal investment and consumption problem with logarithmic utility by employing tools from stochastic control and constructed explicitly a shadow price by solving a free boundary problem.
 In the same framework, this idea was afterward generalized in \cite{CSZ13, HP15} for power utility to derive a shadow price.
 By the same token, Gerhold et al.~\cite{GMKS13, GGMKS14} constructed shadow prices for logarithmic and long-run power utility functions when the time horizon becomes finite.